giftthedeveloper/wc-lite/README.md

 In your python shell, try:

-gwc -h triggers the help menu
-gwc -c filename.fileformat outputs the number of bytes in your file gwc -l filename outputs the number of lines in your file
+gwc filename gives you the number of bytes, characters, words and lines in your file. gwc -h triggers the help menu gwc -c filename.fileformat outputs the number of bytes in your file gwc -l filename outputs the number of lines in your file